Oscillations and confluence in three-magnon scattering of ferromagnetic resonance: Experimental methods

-A microwave source provides a signal at the desired FMR frequency, which is then split into the RF and LO branches necessary for mixing.
+For our homodyning spectroscopy circuit, a microwave source provides a signal at the desired FMR frequency, which is then split into the RF and LO branches necessary for mixing.
 The LO branch goes directly to the LO port of the mixer to drive the mixer.
-Meanwhile, the signal in the RF branch is set to the desired power through the attenuator, and then converted via a switch from a steady signal to an 8us duration, 50 percent duty cycle pulsed signal.
-The pulsed RF signal is then fed into a microstrip waveguide placed between the poles of an electromagnet.
-Due to inductive coupling to the waveguide, the magnetic response of the YIG can be measured as an emf superimposed on the transmitted signal.
-The RF signal is then fed into a phase shifter such that the phase of the RF and LO branches are matched at their inputs to the mixer.
-The RF and LO inputs of the mixer are augmented with isolators to suppress reflections from the mixer.
-The output of the mixer is then fed into a low-pass filter and terminated at the input of an oscilloscope or lock-in amplifier.
-To isolate the magnetic response, the transmitted signals at FMR are subtracted from those at zero field.
-For the time-resolved measurements, the captured waveform is an average of 512 captures.
+Meanwhile, the signal in the RF branch is set to the desired power through the attenuator, and then converted via a switch from a steady signal to an $8\,\mu$s duration, $50\,\%$ duty cycle pulsed signal.
+The pulsed RF signal is then fed into the microstrip waveguide, which is placed between the poles of an electromagnet.
+Due to inductive coupling to the waveguide, the magnetic response of the YIG can be measured as a voltage superimposed on the transmitted RF signal.
+The RF signal is then fed into a phase shifter such that the phases of the RF and LO branches are matched at their inputs to the mixer.
+Isolators are placed at the RF and LO inputs of the mixer to suppress reflections from the mixer.
+Due to the phase- and frequency-matching between the RF and LO ports, the output of the mixer corresponds to the envelope of the RF signal.
+This output is fed into a low-pass filter and terminated at the input of an oscilloscope or lock-in amplifier.
+To isolate the absorption voltage $V_{abs}(t)$, which corresponds to the FMR amplitude $c_0(t)$, the RF signals' envelopes at FMR are subtracted from those at zero field.

+For the time-resolved measurements, the captured waveform is an average of 512 waveforms.
 The captured waveform contains several pulses, which are then averaged over as well.
 Lastly, small moving averages were applied to the data.
 The moving average window size went incrementally from 5 points at high powers to 50 points to low powers.
-Given the time resolution of 2-5 ns, these window sizes were selected so as to not impact the time behavior on the relevant timescales for this study.
+Given the time resolution of 2-5 ns, these window sizes were selected so as to not impact the time behavior on timescales that are relevant to this study.

+To directly compare the FMR amplitudes between different approaches, we normalize them to the absorptive susceptibility $\chi^{''}(t)=c_0(t)/h_a$, which is normalized in turn to its steady-state value in the linear regime $\chi^{''}_L$.
+In the experiment, $\chi^{''}(t)$ was obtained by treating the absorption voltage $V_{abs}(t)$ and the applied microwave voltage amplitude $V_{a}$ as proxies for $c_0$ and $h_a$.
+We also observe a voltage offset $V_{0}$, which likely arises from leakage from the LO port to the RF port.
+This yields the relation $\chi_{exp}^{''}= V_{abs}/(V_{a}-V_{0})$.